Matthew Head

 Head umpired 144 AFL games from 2001 to 2008.
-He made his debut in Round 5, 2008, when Geelong played Port Adelaide at Kardinia Park, and his final match was in Round 22, 2008, when Essendon played St Kilda at Marvel Stadium.
+He made his debut in Round 5, 2001, when Geelong played Port Adelaide at Kardinia Park, and his final match was in Round 22, 2008, when Essendon played St Kilda at Marvel Stadium.
 Head wore shirt #16 for his entire career and is heritage number 386.
 He was known as an excellent bouncer of the football but cited a back injury from bouncing as a reason for his retirement.

 Head umpired a number of notable games, including a classic Essendon–West Coast game at Marvel Stadium in Round 3, 2004, where James Hird kicked the winning goal and celebrated by hugging a member of the crowd.
 Earlier in the week, on The Footy Show, Hird criticised an umpire and volunteered to pay a $20,000 fine.

 Head is perhaps best known as the field umpire who was investigated after it was reported by Channel 9 newsreader Tony Jones that he made the comment "now l know what it feels like to have a victory" whilst boarding an aeroplane following a Fremantle–St Kilda match at Subiaco Oval in Round 21, 2005.
 In the lead-up to the game, St Kilda coach Grant Thomas was fined $20,000 for making disparaging comments about umpires.
 The game ended controversially with Fremantle winning by kicking a goal after the siren; this followed a number of earlier umpiring decisions that resulted in goals to Fremantle.
 Head was later cleared of any wrongdoing.
 In 2020, Head broke his silence and recalled the infamous night in an interview with Tony Jones as an SEN exclusive.
 The incident is considered one of the most controversial in the history of AFL umpiring.

-Nowadays, Head can be found on his Twitter handle, @MattHead_, commenting on current umpiring decisions, and is often sourced on television and radio.
+Nowadays, Head can be found on his Twitter handle, @MattHead16_, commenting on current umpiring decisions, and is often sourced on television and radio.